jachiam/tak-ai/README-GAME.md

-# TAK A.I.:    Solving the party before it's even started.
+# TAK A.I.
+G.U.I.:    Solving the party before it's even started.

 Chiseled from the bedrock of primordial chaos by Tobias Akira